 A. Methods of Reporting: In order to ensure a prompt response, including the provision of Supportive Measures, the College requires anyone reporting Prohibited Conduct to do so by contacting the College's "Officials With Authority" immediately.
 The Officials With authority will report the incident to the Lead Title IX Coordinator through one of the following methods but preferably through emailing the TITLEIX@concorde.eduinbox immediately.
-If there is an emergency on campus, contact the authorities, call one of the designated employees on the Red Alert list and email the RedAlert@concorde.eduwith a summary of events in addition to emailing the TitleIX@concorde.eduinbox.
+If there is an emergency on campus, contact the authorities, call one emergency on campus, contact the authorities, call one of the designated employees on the Red Alert list and email the RedAlert@concorde.eduwith a summary of events in addition to emailing the TitleIX@concorde.eduinbox.